 For federal data reporting purposes, job skills training directly related to employment is training or education for job skills required by an employer to provide an individual with the ability to obtain employment or to advance or adapt to the changing demands of the workplace.
 The activity may include either customized or general training to prepare an individual for employment, including literacy and language instruction and other remedial education.
-Job skills training directly related to employment may include four-year bachelor degree programs at any state-certified college or university.
-Activities may include vocational educational training that has been extended beyond the individual's 12-month lifetime limit.
+Job skills training directly related to employment may include four year bachelor degree programs at any state-certified college or university.